Make an Impact

 Cape Cod Foundation:

 The Cape Cod Foundation’s catchment area includes the 15 towns of Barnstable County, home to 213K people.
 Of those, 15k live in poverty, nearly 31% are over the age of 65, and many highly depend on seasonal income.
 The Cape Cod Foundation’s COVID-19 relief efforts have been focused on supporting nonprofit organizations providing critical services to Cape Cod residents who are most vulnerable to the economic and health impacts of the coronavirus pandemic.
-The Cape Cod Foundation Strategic Emergency Response Fund will continue to support the capacity of local organizations as they respond to immediate community needs and work to re-build, recover, and re-imagine opportunities to expand impact and strengthen our community.Donate and learn more.
+The Cape Cod Foundation Strategic Emergency Response Fund continues to support the capacity of local organizations as they respond to immediate community needs and work to re-build, recover, and re-imagine opportunities to expand impact and strengthen our community.Donate and learn more.

 Questions?
 Reach out to Kristin O’Malley, President and CEOkomalley@capecodfoundation.org